itseez3d/metaperson/docs/business-integration/unity/metaperson_creator_unity_project.md

 ---
 sidebar_label: 'MetaPerson Creator Unity Project'
-description: MetaPerson Creator source project
+description: "Access the MetaPerson Creator Unity source project — the Desktop version of the selfie-to-3D-avatar builder was built in Unity and can be customized."
 sidebar_position: 6
 ---